Workshop instructors

 Jakob Adam

-A trained musician, Jakob Adam has been fascinated by fire and steel since the age of 10.
-He has his workshop on his farm in the district of Regen, where he mainly makes kitchen and outdoor knives from high-performance Damascus.
+A trained musician, Jakob has been fascinated by fire and steel since he was 10 years old.
+He has his workshop on his farm in the district of Regen, where he mainly makes kitchen and outdoor knives from high-performance Blade structure.
 But he also forges axes and other tools there from multi-layer steel or mono steel with a centre layer.
 His aim is always to create a unique piece that meets the highest standards.

 Jakob Aster